BIH-DMBS/CLUES/docs/enrichment.md

-# Enrichment of geolaoction data
+# Enrichment of geolocation data

 The framework includes scripts to enrich location data.